jaelyntran/CakeDay-DiscordBot/README.md

 ## Notes
 - All birthday data is stored in MongoDB.
+- Each server can configure its own timezone for birthday announcements using `/settimezone`.
 - Global slash commands may take up to an hour to appear on all servers.
 - The bot only works in servers; it does not respond in DMs.
 - Each user can have only one birthday per server.